Create a simple Universal Windows Platform (UWP) game with DirectX

-- Learn about the major parts of a UWP DirectX game, including loading assets such as meshes, creating a main game loop, implementing a simple rendering pipeline, and adding sound and controls
+In this set of tutorials, you learn how to create a basic Universal Windows Platform (UWP) game with DirectX and C++.
+We cover all the major parts of a game, including the processes for loading assets such as arts and meshes, creating a main game loop, implementing a simple rendering pipeline, and adding sound and controls.

-Note that this sample is not a complete end-to-end game as the focus here is on UWP DirectX game development concepts and to call out Windows Runtime specific considerations around these concepts.
+We show you the UWP game development techniques and considerations.
+We don't provide a complete end-to-end game.
+Rather, we focus on key UWP DirectX game development concepts, and call out Windows Runtime specific considerations around those concepts.

 - Interoperation between DirectX 11.1 and the Windows Runtime